 Applicants to the program will:

 - have a high school diploma or GED.
-If the applicant has an out of state GED, a PA Certificate of Preliminary Education or a PA GED certificate without a number will be required.
+If the applicant has an out of state high school transcript or GED, a PA Certificate of Preliminary Education or a PA GED certificate without a number will be required.
 The program can assist you with obtaining the CPE.

 - be at least 17 years of age.

 - achieve a satisfactory rating on the Pre-entrance Aptitude Exam.

 - be fluent in the English language – written, spoken, and comprehension.

 - have proficiency in English, mathematics, science (recommended), and basic medical terminology.
 A basic math review course is required if admission math test score is below 50%.
 A medical terminology course is required if Med Term Pre-Admission Challenge Test score is less than 75%.

 - have a PA Act 34 criminal background check.
 Any findings must be in compliance with eligibility for PA licensure (see admission packet).
 If the applicant has lived in PA less than 2 years a background check is required from the state or country of prior residence(s).